VitaminAir/drone-dev/README.md

 # Ground Control Station

-It is an interface to the done that gives the pilots a way to communicate with the Drone
+	It is an interface to the done that gives the pilots a way to communicate with the drone.
-This interface can be used to command the drone or simply receive the infoupdates (GPS health, battery, speed, etc) GCS can refer to the hardware setup of the ground control station, or the high levelsoftware that presents all the incoming data with a GUI
+	This interface can be used to command the drone or simply receive the info updates (GPS health, battery, speed, etc).
+	GCS can refer to the hardware setup of the ground control station, or the high levelsoftware that presents all the incoming data with a GUI.